ngozzi/epydemix/README.md

 Epydemix can load data either locally from a folder or directly from online sources, making it easy to simulate a wide range of epidemic models on real population data.

-For more information about the available population data and contact matrices, please refer to the [locations.csv](https://github.com/ngozzi/epydemix/blob/main/epydemix_data/locations.csv) file, and see the [epydemix_data README](https://github.com/ngozzi/epydemix/blob/main/epydemix_data/README.md) for further details.
+For more information about the available population and contact matrices and to download the data, please visit the [dedicated repository](https://github.com/ngozzi/epydemix-data/tree/main).

 ### Main Modules